 That’s why we stand by our financially risk-free data recovery services for hard drive motor failure.
 We start with a completely free evaluation, and even offer to cover the cost of inbound shipping.
 Our professional hard drive recovery technicians will assess the damage to your hard drive.
 We’ve seen just about every kind of failure in just about every brand of hard drive at least once before.
 One look at a hard drive’s condition gives us a very good idea of the cost and potential for success of a data recovery operation.

 If the price quote is too high or the probability of success too low, you’re free to back out right then and there.
 But even if you approve the quote, we aren’t ready to send you a bill just yet.
-We hold off on that until we’ve completed the recovery procedure and shown you the results.
-Ultimately, it’s up to you to decide whether our efforts were successful.
-If they are not, you don’t owe us a dime.
+We hold off on that until we’ve completed the recovery procedure.
+And even then, we only charge you for our work if we successfully recover your critical data.
+If we fail to meet your data recovery goals, you don’t owe us a dime.

 If you find your hard drive is not spinning, overheating, or making odd noises, your hard drive motor may be to blame.
 Don’t panic!
 Just power the drive off and submit a case to our website.
 One of our recovery client advisers will contact you to walk you through the rest of our data recovery process.